About the California Wolf Center

 Wolves once roamed North America in countless numbers.
 Despite their important ecological role, and posing no real threat to humans, wolves were hunted nearly to extinction in the lower 48 United States.
 Today in the U.S., the haunting melody of a howling wolf pack is heard in only a handful of states, as wolves have been exterminated from a vast majority of their original range.

 By learning factual information about wolves, people come to understand that this highly social and intelligent animal also plays a key role in the functioning of a healthy ecosystem, and we learn to coexist with an animal we once feared.
-This new understanding deepens our appreciation of and our sense of stewardship towards other species and the habitats they need to survive.
+This new understanding deepens our appreciation of and our sense of stewardship towards wolves and other species and the habitats they need to survive.
 Our survival depends on theirs, and their survival depends on our decisions and actions.

 Our goal is to provide the best, most natural environment for all wolves living at the California Wolf Center and to provide complete and balanced information about gray wolves and the environment to the public so that people can make informed decisions about the issues that affect us all.